 For these reasons, the Futures markets are the most accessible for traders with small accounts

 How Much Money do You Need to Meet Your Goals?

 If your goal is to make $100 per day trading but your account size is only $400 that’s not realistic.
 To achieve your goal, you would need to risk far too much of your account per trade, or trade far too often.

-There are 2 things to consider when deciding how much money you need to day trade.
+There are 2 things to consider when deciding how much money you need to day trade in Australia.
 First you need to know how much you want to aim to make per day.
 Second you need to know how much you are willing to risk per trade and max risk per day.